-TIP - don't cut the minky using a rotary cutter and a self-healing cutting mat because you’ll get tons of tiny bits of fluff stuck in your mat.
-Just use regular fabric shears and try not to stretch it as you cut.
+TIP – Don’t cut the minky using a rotary cutter and a self-healing cutting mat or you’ll get tons of tiny bits of fluff stuck in your mat.
+Just use regular fabric shears and try not to stretch the fabric as you cut.

-Cut lengths of ribbon.
-I cut mine 5 inches long, and used a total of 24 pieces on a 12 inch square, 6 pieces per side.
+Step 2: Cut lengths of ribbon.
+I cut mine 5 inches long and used a total of 24 pieces on a 12-inch square, 6 pieces per side.

-Fold the ribbon pieces in half with the printed or satin side facing out and pin them at regular intervals around the outside, taking care not to get too close to the corners.
-No need to measure, just eyeball it to get them fairly even.
+Step 3: Fold the ribbon pieces in half with the printed or satin side facing out and pin them at regular intervals around the outside, taking care not to get too close to the corners.
+There is no need to measure, eyeball it to get them fairly even.

-Baste all of the ribbons in place with a quarter inch seam and then remove all of the pins.
+Step 4: Baste all of the ribbons in place with a quarter-inch seam, and then remove all the pins.

-Stitch around the perimeter with a half inch seam allowance, leaving a gap in one side of about 3 or 4 inches for turning.
+Step 6: Stitch around the perimeter with a half-inch seam allowance, leaving a gap in one side of about 3 or 4 inches for turning.

-Turn the right side out and smooth everything flat.
-Don’t iron directly onto the minky because it can melt, or at the very least loose it's pile.
-If it really needs a press, press onto a thick towel, with the minky face down using a low heat.
+Step 8: Turn the right side out and smooth everything flat.
+Don’t iron directly onto the minky because it can melt or at the very least, lose its pile.
+If it needs a press, press it onto a thick towel with the minky face down using low heat.

-Top stitch around the edge with a quarter inch seam, taking care to fold in the raw edges and close up the gap you left earlier.
+Step 9: Topstitch around the edge with a quarter-inch seam, fold in the raw edges and close up the gap you left earlier.

 Snuggle and enjoy!

-Homemade baby toys make great gifts for baby showers and newborns.
-I’ve been stitching away making all sorts of goodies for 3 new arrivals expected shortly.
-If you'd like to try your hand at a few more baby projects, check out this Sunshine Ribbon Toy or these Perfect Baby Burp Cloths.
+These homemade baby toys make great gifts for baby showers and newborns.
+I’ve been stitching away, making all sorts of goodies for three new arrivals expected shortly.
+Looking for other baby toys to make?
+Check out this Sunshine Ribbon Toy or these Perfect Baby Burp Cloths.

 Find more fun and simple free sewing patterns on Little House Living!